LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_08_solution_develop_a_deployment_pipeline/README.md

     ![The initial pipline](./initial-pipeline.png)

-1. Edit the workflow to place the jobs in order
+1. Edit the workflow to place the jobs in order.

    The provided workflow, [initial-pipeline.yml](./initial-pipeline.yml), has some order to it but the jobs are not configured properly to run in sequence.